-A cellulose membrane that can reduce the buildup of fibrotic tissue around cardiac pacemakers has been developed by ETH Zurich, Switzerland, scientists.
+ETH Zurich, Switzerland, scientists developed a cellulose membrane that can reduce the buildup of fibrotic tissue around cardiac pacemakers.
 The next experimental step is to test the protective membrane in patients.

 The material can reduce fibrotic build up and make subsequent surgical removal of implants much easier.
-So far, the pouch-like device has been tested successfully in pigs, and the researchers hope to apply for clinical trials in conjunction with an ETH spin-off company called Hylomorph, with the eventual goal of commercializing the technology.
+So far, the pouch-like device has been tested successfully in pigs.
+The researchers hope to apply for clinical trials in conjunction with an ETH spin-off company called Hylomorph, with the eventual goal of commercializing the technology.

 The development could greatly simplify surgical procedures for patients with cardiac pacemakers.
-This latest technology is intended to protect cardiac pacemakers from the growth of fibrotic tissue.
+This latest technology is intended to protect cardiac pacemakers from fibrotic tissue growth.
 Fibrosis is a serious issue for pacemakers, which are intended for long-term implantation.

 Aldo Ferrari, a researcher involved in the study. said that,